rustytanton-zz/plugin-pattern-examples/README.md

 The PSD FE team agreed on some universal needs for a future Brightspot plugin pattern:

 * Auto-instantiation via native or vanilla JS method, i.e. do not require a library such as jQuery  to instantiate a plugin
-* Ability to pass options from Brightspot back end into the front end module
+* Ability to pass options from Brightspot back end into the front end module.
+These options should be set on (or stay in sync with) attributes on the DOM element.
+Would expose some options as attributes on the element.
 * Reduced boilerplate code vs. what is written now
 * Many wishlist items named (event handling, element caching, etc.) are not in scope here.
 This exercise stops when the element has auto-instantiated a plugin through a DOM element and passed the element and options to the Javascript side of the plugin.